akshay-34/array-ops/README.md

 ```
 ---
 ### `array.isDecimalArray(array)`
-*Returns true if all the elements of the array are decimal.*
+*Returns true if all the elements of the array are decimals.*
 ```js
 array.isDecimalArray([24.3,82.6])   // true
 array.isDecimalArray([1,2,3])       // false